SwiftGen/SwiftGen/Documentation/Parsers/files.md

 ## Input

-The files parser accepts multiple files or directories, which it will recursively search for files that match the given filter (default `.*`).
+The files parser is intended to just list the name and mimetype of the files and subdirectories in a given directory.
+Unlike other parsers, this one doesn't parse the file content per se, but only list those files so that you can point to them (get back their path or URL relative to your bundle) easily in your code.
+The parser accepts multiple files or directories, which it will recursively search for files that match the given filter (default `.*`).

 The list of files will be converted into a structured directory tree.